List of Marvel Comics teams and organizations: Outcasts (Mutants version)

 The Outcasts are a group of mutants.
 They were depicted as disguised as an entertainment troupe during the Age of Apocalypse.
 The group includes Brute, Mastermind, Soaron, Toad, X-Man, and their leader, Forge.
 Later recruits were Sonique and Essex.
-All but Sonique, Soaron and X-Man are slain by either Essex or Domino and her Marauders.
+All but Sonique, Soaron and X-Man were killed by either Essex or Domino and her Marauders.

 Outlaws

 The Outlaws are an elite version of the Wild Pack.

 Outliers

-The Outliers are a group of young mutants on the run from a mutant hunting organization ran by Dr. Corina Ellis.
+The Outliers are a group of young mutants on the run from a mutant-hunting organization ran by Dr. Corina Ellis and Hag.
 The group eventually are found by and join the X-Men.

-The group consists of Deathdream, Jitter, Ransom, Calico, and Calico's horse Ember.
-They first appeared in X-Men (Vol. 6) #1 (August, 2024).
+The Outliers consists of Deathdream, Jitter, Ransom, Calico, and Calico's horse Ember.

 P

 Pacific Overlords

-The Pacific Overlords are an organization appearing in American comic books published by Marvel Comics.

-The Pacific Overlords are a supervillain team consisted largely of humans mutated by Doctor Demonicus.
+The Pacific Overlords are a supervillain team consisted largely of humans who were mutated by Doctor Demonicus.

 Paragons

-The Paragons are an organization appearing in American comic books published by Marvel Comics.

 The Paragons are a team made up of students of the Xavier Institute and are instructed by members of the X-Men.
 They consist of DJ, Match, Pixie, Preview, Trance, and Wolf Cub.
 The squad's colors are green, pink, and black.
 The Paragons are initially advised by original New Mutants member Wolfsbane.
 Wolfsbane is involved in a scandal when her romantic relationship with a student, Elixir, is brought to light.
 She chooses to leave before the school has a chance to fire her.
 Magma is assigned as the squad's new advisor.